sumberg/kex_japan_2018/report/report.md

 ## Experiments phase

 In order to measure time according to our criterias, we attempted to set up the SPI peripheral on the Atmega328P.
-Unfortunately the programmer we used did not support two-say SPI communication, which forced us to further extend the implementation with a second microcontroller unit.
+Unfortunately, the programmer we used did not support two-say SPI communication, which forced us to further extend the implementation with a second microcontroller unit.

 The implementation was extended in hardware and software to include simple communication with an Arduino M0 Pro board, which was used to measure time.
 The choice of the Arduino M0 Pro as a hardware timer was the increased resolution of time, and the fact that it ran on a clock with more than double the frequency of the wrapper system, further increasing accuracy of the measurements.